-Much details surrounding the death is not known.
-Family members say Dime’s body was found inside of a car in a driveway off of Concord Church Road in Allendale County.
-They received a devastating call – their loved one was killed.
+Details surrounding the death are not known.
+Family members say Dime’s body was found inside a car in a driveway off of Concord Church Road in Allendale County.

-“This weekend coming up is supposed to be [Dime’s] second cousin birthday, which is my son, and I was going to give a party and have [Dime] bring up some of the family members and [Dime’s] not here to do that for me,” Kolberg added emotionally.
+“This weekend coming up is supposed to be his second cousin’s birthday, which is my son, and I was going to give a party and have him bring up some of the family members and he’s not here to do that for me.
+He’s not here,” Kolberg added emotionally.

-Kolberg and Doe said that they are not sure what would have caused someone to take the lifeline of their family away.
-“Especially like that I don’t know all.
-I know is that I love [Dime] and I miss [Dime] and I’m very sad,” Kolberg stated.
+Kolberg and Doe said they are not sure what would have caused someone to take the lifeline of their family away.
+“Especially like that, I don’t know.
+All I know is I love him and I miss him and I’m very sad,” Kolberg stated.

-“I’m just wondering why the investigation is taking such a slow process with giving [Dime’s mother] information that other sources are getting that we are seeing on Facebook or other websites that have articles and stuff about him that I’m just not fond of,” Doe added.
+“I’m just wondering why the investigation is taking such a slow process with giving [Dime’s mother] information that other sources are getting, that we are seeing on Facebook or other websites that have articles and stuff about him that I’m just not fond of,” Doe said.

 This has been the second death involving a transgender woman in South Carolina in recent weeks — the fourth known since 2018.

-News13’s sister station WCBD-TV reports North Charleston police found 29-year-old Denali Stuckey on the side of the street near the 2700 block of Carner Avenue on Saturday, July 20.
+WCBD-TV reports North Charleston police found 29-year-old Denali Stuckey on the side of the street near the 2700 block of Carner Avenue on July 20.
 She was dead from an apparent gunshot wound.
 The Alliance for Full Acceptance (AFFA) stated that Stuckley identified as transgender and her name was Denali Berries Stuckley.